stample/cordova-sharingreceptor/README.md

 # cordova-sharingreceptor

-A cordova plugin that permits to receive data sent from other applications (like urls, images...), for Android and IOS.
+A cordova plugin that permits to receive data sent from other applications (like urls, images...)
 It handles cases where app is started or resumed.

-It currently works for Android only.
+This is for doc purpose, you should customize this plugin for your needs because currently I only made it work to share browser urls (like a clipper)

+For iOS, it is [harder but achievable!](http://stackoverflow.com/questions/26436544/share-image-using-share-extension-in-ios8)

 ## Usage: